source/statemachine

 - Exactly-once into the machine.
 The persisted instance carries a monotonic version, and Drive records the event id of the last applied message.
 A redelivered (key, eventID) that was already applied returns [source.Skip] — acked, never re-fired — so redelivery is provably idempotent with no external dedup store.
 The machine’s own state version is the dedup key.

 - State-aware rejection.
-A [state.Instance.Fire] that fails because the event is illegal for the current state (no declared transition, or a failing guard/[state.Machine.Assay]) returns [source.Reject] (Term, classified InvalidForState) carrying a [*source.GuardRejection] — distinct from a transient Store or infrastructure error, which returns [source.Nak] (Retryable).
+A [state.Instance.Fire] that fails because the event is illegal for the current state (no declared transition, or a failing guard/[state.Machine.Verify]) returns [source.Reject] (Term, classified InvalidForState) carrying a [*source.GuardRejection] — distinct from a transient Store or infrastructure error, which returns [source.Nak] (Retryable).
 “Wrong time” and “try again later” are different first-class outcomes.

 - consume → transition → emit.
 A transition’s emitted effects ([state.FireResult.Effects]) are handed to an injected Sink in the same step, before the ack, so the statechart is the processor and emitted effects are transition outputs.